farheenmariam3-dotcom/Portfolio/README.md

 Welcome to my portfolio!
 This repository contains the source code for my personal website, showcasing my projects, technical skills, and professional experience.

 ## 🚀 Live Site
-Check out my live portfolio here: [Insert your Vercel URL here]
+Check out my live portfolio here: https://farheenmariam3-dotcom.github.io/Portfolio/

 ## 📝 About Me
 I am a dedicated Information Science & Engineering student with a passion for building scalable digital solutions.
 I thrive at the intersection of complex problem-solving and user-centric design, aiming to build applications that deliver real-world impact.